 Medical Office Basics

 This course introduces students to the daily activities of the medical office to prepare them as medical administrative assistants.
 Some topics in this course include law and ethics, professional behavior, telephone techniques, daily operations, and law and medicine.
-The course also covers correspondence, appointment scheduling, and HIPPA regulations.
+The course also covers correspondence, appointment scheduling, and HIPAA regulations.

 Clinical and Diagnostic Procedures